Hubs-Foundation/hubs-discord-bot/README.md

 # hubs-discord-bot

-WIP implementation of a Discord bot that interacts with [Mozilla Hubs](https://hubs.mozilla.com).
+A Discord bot that interacts with [Mozilla Hubs](https://hubs.mozilla.com).
+Mostly bridges chat and lets you see who is currently in Hubs from Discord.

 To configure it, either create a `.env` file in the root directory with settings, or set equivalent environment variables.
 You can see configurables in `.env.defaults`.

 To run, after installing dependencies (`npm ci`) run `npm start` to start the server, connect to Discord and Reticulum, and operate indefinitely.

+Check out the bot in action on the [Hubs development Discord](https://discord.gg/wHmY4nd)!